 Timing TBD for each workshop

-Base Camp Flint Hills to Council Grove, KS.
+Base Camp Flint Hills to Council Grove, KS

 Join Matt Garrett, biking enthusiast and Natural Resource Manager, Johnson County Park & Recreation District, for a bike tour of the beautiful Flint Hills.
 One of the last remaining tallgrass prairie ecosystems in the world, the Flint Hills is home to abundant prairie plant and wildlife, spectacular views, and national historic sites.
 We will bike approximately 20 miles between Base Camp Flint Hills and Council Grove, KS, on a mostly downhill portion of the trail.
-Transportation from the Manhattan Convention Center to Base Camp and the return from Council Grove will be provided, along with a rental bike, and boxed lunch.

 Ogden Access Ramp - River Mile 163

-Friends of the Kaw will lead a group 14 miles down river, paddling from Ogden to Manhattan.
-This is a beautiful section of the river that is relatively untouched despite its proximity to Manhattan, KS.
-Transportation to Ogden and back to the convention center and lunch will be provided.
+Interested in getting out on the river?
+Friends of the Kaw will lead an educational trip 14 miles down river, paddling from Ogden to Manhattan.
+This a beautiful section of the river that is relatively untouched despite its proximity to Manhattan, KS.

 Konza Prairie Biological Station (KPBS)

 Dr. John Blair, Director, Konza Prairie Biological Station & Distinguished Professor, Kansas State University will offer a broad introduction to the Konza Prairie Biological Station, it’s history and development as a partnership between Kansas State University (KSU) and The Nature Conservancy (TNC).
-The workshop will include an overview of the site-level fire and grazing treatments, and information on some of the major research and environmental monitoring programs at the station, such as Long-Term Ecological Research (LTER), , The National Ecological Observatory Network (NEON), The National Atmospheric Deposition Program (NADP), and the US Geological Survey (USGS), etc. Transportation provided.
+The workshop will include an overview of the site-level fire and grazing treatments, and information on some of the major research and environmental monitoring programs at the station, such as Long-Term Ecological Research (LTER), The National Ecological Observatory Network (NEON), The National Atmospheric Deposition Program (NADP), and the US Geological Survey (USGS), etc.

 Asters (Symphyotrichum) and goldenrods (Solidago), with 22 and 14 species in Kansas, respectively, are among the most conspicuous, fall-blooming wildflowers in Kansas.
 Members of the species-rich sunflower family (Asteraceae), their identification often vexes both beginning and veteran botanists.
 Dr. Craig Freeman (Kansas Biological Survey & The University of Kansas Center for Ecological Research) will offer an introduction to the morphology, ecology, and identification of the goldenrods and asters of Kansas, focusing on the species found in the Flint Hills of Kansas.
 Basic morphological features and terminology will be explained and illustrated, and distinguishing features and ecological attributes of the species will be presented.
 Keys to the species in both genera will be provided, and use of the keys will be explained and illustrated.
 Participants will work with fresh and preserved material to identify specimens using the keys and other relevant reference material provided.